 XIV.
-POPULATION AND HOUSING Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? x b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? х
+POPULATION AND HOUSING Would the project: Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU Information EIR • EIR a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new x homes and businesses) or indirectly (for example, ^ through extension of roads or other infrastructure)?

+b) Displace substantial numbers of existing people or

+housing, necessitating the construction of X

+replacement housing elsewhere?

-Discussion: The GPU EIR determined that the potential for Population and Housing impacts resulting from implementation of the General Plan were less than significant.
+The GPU EIR determined that the potential for Population and Housing impacts resulting from Discussion: implementation of the General Plan were less than significant.
 Although the Housing Element was updated through a separate process, the GPU EIR integrated population projections adopted by StanCOG that extend the planning horizon to 2035 to ensure consistency between the GPU and the RTP/SCS.
 StanCOG's regional growth forecast predicts a population for the unincorporated County jurisdiction of 133,753 in 2035, which represents an increase of approximately 23,517 people, or approximately 21%, from its 2010 population (Stanislaus Council of Governments 2013).
 This is a yearly increase of approximately 0.8%.
 The majority of this growth is anticipated to occur within existing community plan areas and in unincorporated pockets of existing cities which are designated in the Land Use Element as Residential.
 Agricultural areas, not designated as Residential in the Land Use Element of the General Plan, would be required to be rezoned and approved by a majority vote of the County through the Measure E process in order to be residentially developed.
 Unincorporated Disadvantaged Communities were inventoried and needed upgrades to public services were also identified with the GPU.
 The ALUCP update was identified in the GPU EIR as less than significant because it does not displace any existing housing.
 However, it does affect the potential for future development.
 Although no direct impacts occurring as a result of implementation of the General Plan were identified in the GPU EIR, the EIR did identify indirect impacts that could occur through individual developments that are consistent with the General Plan and the extension of roads and other infrastructure as the County becomes more built out as 2035 approaches.
 The Stanislaus County General Plan Update revised certain General Plan policies but did not substantially change where future development would occur.

 The Housing Element was updated after adoption of the GPU EIR, in 2016, to address the 5th cycle Regional Housing Needs Allocation (RHNA) for the County.
-The project site was identified in the vacant sites inventory for the 2016 Stanislaus County Housing Element as having a realistic capacity for accommodating four residential dwelling units.
-If approved, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit as per the Rural Residential (R-A) zoning district.
-If approved, the project would result in the ability to build six additional housing units that will assist the County's ability to meet their RHNA.
+The project site is not included in the vacant sites inventory for the 2016 Stanislaus County Housing Element and will therefore not impact the County's ability to meet their RHNA.
 No population growth will be induced nor will any existing housing be displaced as a result of this project.
+If approved, each parcel will be able to construct one single-family dwelling, one accessory dwelling unit (ADU), and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
 The potential population and housing impacts are considered to be consistent with those evaluated in the GPU EIR.